 Normal Blood Sugar Chart: Fasting, After Meals & Random Glucose

 Glucose numbers can be confusing because their meaning depends on when and how they are measured.
-This normal blood sugar chart explains fasting, post-meal, random glucose, and HbA1c ranges so you can interpret your results with confidence.
+This ADA-aligned normal blood sugar chart explains fasting, post-meal, random glucose, and HbA1c ranges so you can interpret your results with confidence.

 Normal blood sugar chart